 On Personal Worth

-Post from December 31, 2013, reflecting Jens the Philosopher in spe.
+Post from December 31, 2013, reflecting Jens the Philosopher.

 There is no such thing as worth when it comes to life.
 No person is worth more than another, and no animal is worth more than another.